-Encaustic – literally means “created by fire”.
+Encaustic – Literally means “created by fire”.
 Dating back to the 5th century B.C, encaustic paintings are created by melting together natural beeswax and damar (tree) resin.
 Colour is added by powder and oil pigments.
-Applied quickly to a firm surface, the molten wax can be applied as thick, lush and sculptural.
+The coloured molten wax medium must be applied quickly.
+The medium exhibits as thick, lush and sculptural.
 A torch or heat source - the fire - then fuses the new wax application to the previous wax layer.
-The surface can also be scraped and excavated to reveal past layers.
+The surface can also be scraped and excavated to reveal the history of past layers.
 Encaustic is a natural medium and speaks directly to your senses.
 The surface is exotic to the touch.
 The aroma of honey and beeswax plays to your sense of smell.

 Lighting – Lighting and placement can result in dramatic viewing results.
 The encaustic medium benefits from proper lighting conditions.
-Focused lights reveal the depth of the layers of the semi-translucent wax, whereas indirect natural light from a window often brings out the painting’s quiet sculptural qualities.
+Focused lighting will reveal the depth of the layers of the semi-translucent wax.
+Indirect natural light from a window often brings out the painting’s quiet sculptural qualities.
 Halogen lighting can be used providing the bulb is not in close proximity or contact with the painting’s surface.

 Polishing – Beeswax is a natural material, so the painting will ‘breathe’ for some time after it has been created.
 Handle the painting only when it is cool to the touch.
-A deep lustrous glow of the painting, particularly after you purchase it, gently ‘buff’ or ‘polish’ the surface by hand.
+A deep lustrous glow can be re-instated to the surface by gently ‘buffing’ or ‘polishing’ the surface by hand.
 It is okay to touch the painting!
-Use a soft cotton cloth, turning it repeatedly.
-You can lightly buff the painting’s complete surface.
-As the painting ages, the painting’s semi-gloss lustre will remain for long periods.
+Use a soft cotton cloth, turning it repeatedly while buffing.
+As the painting ages, the painting’s lustre will remain for long periods.